Dadresavishal15/GearGuard/README.md

 ## 📞 Support

-For support, email your.email@example.com or open an issue in the GitHub repository.
+For support, abhivirani2556@gmail.com in the GitHub repository.

 ---

 **⭐ If you find this project useful, please consider giving it a star!**